 Combine vinegar and essential oil, then swirl to combine.
 Add the remaining water, then cap and label your cleaner.
 Shake your vinegar cleaner well before using to help redistribute the essential oil.

 In a glass measuring cup, pour hot water over the borax and stir to dissolve.
-Combine the castile soap, cold water, and essential oil in the spray bottle.
+Combine the Castile soap, cool water, and essential oil in the spray bottle.
 Swirl to combine, then add the hot water and borax mixture and swirl again to fully mix.

 - 20 drops essential oil

 Some green cleaning ingredients shouldn’t be combined when making your sprays.
 Make sure you never mix the following cleaners:

-- Peroxide and vinegar mixed together create peracetic acid, an unstable compound that could be potentially harmful.
+- Peroxide and vinegar mixed together create peracetic acid, an unstable compound that can be potentially harmful.

-- Baking soda and vinegar are fun for our kiddos, but they really just neutralize each other when they’re done fizzing.
+- Baking soda and vinegar are fun for the little people in your life, but they really just neutralize each other when they’re done fizzing.
 It’s not dangerous to mix these two things, but it’s really ineffective for cleaning.